y-ncao/Python-Study/solutions.md

     # @param q, a tree node
     # @return a boolean
     def isSameTree(self, p, q):
-        if p is None and q is None:
+        if not p and not q:
             return True
-        if p is None or q is None:
+        if not p or not q:
             return False
         if p.val != q.val:
             return False